MetaMemoryT/AA-Factory/readme.md

+## Features needed for Presentation:
+### BUG Sometimes The Robot Disappears in level3
+If you use the step feature in level 3 you will notice that the robot disappears for a turn or 2.
+This could be to do with the step logic callback added in the constructor of level3 or just a rendering problem.
+Note, the map for level3 is an extended class called L3Map which changes the default coloring behavior for a robot.
 ## creation of user AI
 Not using server approach because it is too technical for our specific audience.
 ### inline editor